(a) New Trial-Defined. A new trial is a re-examination of an issue of fact in the same court, after a trial and decision by a jury, court, or referee.

 (2) on any other ground, within 60 days, unless the court, for good cause shown, extends the time.

 (d) On What Motion for New Trial Made.
 A motion for a new trial may be made on the files, exhibits, and minutes of the court.
-Relevant facts not in the minutes may be shown by affidavit.
+Relevant facts not in the minutes may be shown by declaration.
 Either party may obtain a complete or partial transcript of the proceedings for use on the hearing of the motion.

 (e) [RESERVED FOR FUTURE USE].